 Boudewijn Zwart Hooglandseweg 18 3864 PV Nijkerkerveen T: (033)253 7786 C: (06)5342 5680 E: info/@/bellmoods DOTcom

 Westerkerk Prinsengracht 281 T: +31206247766

-Traditional carillon of 51 bells Pitch of heaviest bell is B in the bass octave Transposition is up 1 semitone(s) Keyboard range: A#D / ---- There are two missing bass semitones The instrument was enlarged in 1991 with bells made by Eijsbouts Prior history: In 1959, the instrument was enlarged to 47 bells by Eijsbouts In 1658, the instrument was begun with 32 bells by Hemony (14 bells remain from that work.)
+Traditional carillon of 51 bells Pitch of heaviest bell is B in the bass octave Transposition is up 1 semitone(s) Keyboard range: A#D / ---- There are two missing bass semitones The instrument was enlarged in 1991 with bells made by Eijsbouts Prior history: In 1959, the instrument was enlarged to 47 bells by Eijsbouts In 1699, the instrument was enlarged to 35 bells by the maker cited in Remarks above (0 bells remain from that work.)
+In 1658, the instrument was begun with 32 bells by Hemony (14 bells remain from that work.)
 Auxiliary mechanisms: M Tower details: Height of console: (unknown) Height of lowest level of bells: (unknown) Height of highest level of bells: (unknown) Belfry openness: 99% Year of latest technical information source is 1991

 Explanations of page format and keyboard range are available.